-The past couple of years have seen the ‘war on plastic’ take off.
-We’re all more educated about the detrimental effects of this material on our planet, and as a consequence, public interest for sustainable alternatives to everyday items has increased.
+The past couple of years has seen the ‘war on plastic’ take off.
+We’re all more educated about the detrimental effects of this material on our planet, and as a consequence, public interest in sustainable alternatives to everyday items has increased.

-A quick look at Google’s data reveals a sharp increase in search demand for compostable-related terms in the past two years.
+A quick look at Google’s data reveals a sharp increase in search demand for terms relating to compostable materials in the past two years.
 Amongst the most-searched-for are ‘compostable bags’, ‘compostable cups’ and ‘compostable plastic’.
 It shows not only a growth in public awareness, but also that consumers are actively looking for greener options.

 But whilst the increased interest by the public for compostable packaging is a positive change, there’s still a lot of misinformation out there.
-Unsurprisingly, searches for information on compostables and biodegradables has also increased, as people try to understand the differences and choose the best option.
+Unsurprisingly, searches for information on compostables and biodegradable have also increased, as people try to understand the differences between biodegradable and compostable as they try to choose the best option.

 So let’s get one thing straight: biodegradables and compostables are not the same.
 They are made from different materials, through different processes and, most importantly, have a very different end-of-life from one another.

 To be called compostable, packaging with this material must be certified, which means it was officially tested.
-It decomposes completely like organic matter in up to 180 days, leaving no toxics or residues behind.
-Compostables are made from renewable resources and, once it breaks down, it works as a fertiliser.
+Compostable plastics must decompose completely like organic matter in up to 180 days, leaving no toxic residue behind.
+Compostables are made from renewable resources and, once it breaks down, just like traditional organic waste in a compost environment, it works as a fertiliser.

 Biodegradables are made of petrochemicals-based materials modified to break down quickly by biological processes (microorganisms such as bacteria and fungi).
-However, they don’t necessarily include a timeframe for decomposition and doesn’t specify the conditions needed.
-Because of this, biodegradable packaging often ends up in landfills where they can take years or even decades to break down, releasing toxic gases during this time.
+However, they don’t necessarily include a timeframe for decomposition and don’t specify the conditions needed.
+Because of this, not all biodegradable products behave the same and biodegradable packaging often ends up in landfills where it can take years or even decades to break down, releasing toxic gases like carbon dioxide during this time.

 One of the arguments often used by the industry is that some biodegradable products are photodegradable (break down when exposed to the sun) or oxo-degradable (reacts to oxygen to break down), and therefore they would be a green option.
-However, this serves to create a bigger problem as they break down into tiny pieces of plastic that never disappear and don’t offer any nutrients to the soil.
+However, these types of biodegradable plastics serve to create a bigger problem as they break down into tiny pieces of plastic that never disappear and don’t offer any nutrients to the soil.

 To make things worse, these microplastics will ultimately end up in the oceans, harming marine life and more often than not, entering our food chain.
-By now you probably got the message: from a sustainability perspective, there isn’t much point in biodegradables.
+By now you probably got the message: from a sustainability perspective, there isn’t much point in biodegradable plastic.

 Most compostable items won’t break down in your home compost, and also can’t be disposed of with food.
 That’s because, although they’re able to decompose back into natural elements, they need special conditions - moisture, temperature, pressure and microorganisms.
-Home composts don’t meet these criteria - they’re ok to decompose food or garden waste, but not compostable packaging items.
+Home composts don’t meet these criteria - they’re ok to decompose the contents of your food waste bin or garden waste, but not compostable packaging items.

 On that note, it’s also interesting to know that your food waste is taken to a different location than compostable waste, since they need different processes.
 While food breaks down by microorganisms at an approximate temperature of 37 degrees in a local Anaerobic Digester, compostable materials need to spend some time in an autoclave in high-pressure conditions and at temperatures of up to 166 degrees.
 The good part?
-Eventually, both food and compostables end up fully recycled as fertilisers, and the green energy resulted from this process is used to heat houses in the UK.
+Following this industrial composting process, both food and compostables end up fully recycled as fertilisers, and the green energy resulting from this process is used to heat houses in the UK.

-Saying no to plastics is already on everybody’s mind, but we also need to be mindful of our alternatives.
+Saying no to plastic is already on everybody’s mind, but we also need to be mindful of our alternatives.
 There is no simple answer.
-Yes, compostable packaging is a better alternative than plastic for many everyday products - however, it needs to be recycled correctly (that means not in food waste, mixed recycling or general waste), but in a specialist compostable packaging recycling service.
+Yes, compostable packaging is a better alternative than conventional plastics for many everyday products - however, it needs to be recycled correctly (that means not in food waste, mixed recycling or general waste), but by a specialist compostable packaging recycling service.

 Fortunately, First Mile offers just that!
-We’ve teamed up with Vegware to recycle compostable packaging in a safe and responsible way to ensure your green intentions are actually benefitting the planet.
+We’ve teamed up with Vegware to recycle compostable packaging in a safe and responsible way to ensure your green intentions are actually benefiting the planet.